nascosto/LinesOfCode/README.md

 The script assume both tools are available.

 ## API access - personal access tokens
-The script uses the Azure DevOps and/or Bitbucket Data Center API to fetch all the repositories in your project.
-Therefore it requires a personal access token (PAT) that has read access to your code.
+The script uses the Azure DevOps and Bitbucket Data Center APIs to fetch all the repositories in your project.
+Therefore a personal access token (PAT) is required that has read access to your code.
 No other privileges are required.

 ## Run the script